-Acne is one of the most common skin diseases; it affects both adolescents and adults.
+Acne is one of the most common skin conditions; it affects both adolescents and adults.
 This skin disease ranges from mild to severe and can lead to scarring if left untreated.
 Patients often worry about the appearance of acne and the social embarrassment it may cause.
 There are many effective treatments available depending on the patient and the severity of the disease.

 Acne often initially occurs during adolescence.
 A combination of hormones, genetics, environmental factors, and bacteria are major contributors to this condition.
-Blackheads, whiteheads, and cysts, which may become swollen and painful, appear on the face, chest, back and shoulders.
+Blackheads, whiteheads, and cysts, which may become swollen and painful, appear on the face, chest, and back.

-During your acne appointment, our dermatologist, Dr. Eric Tabor, and one of his certified Nurse Practitioners, Physician Assistants or Aestheticians will help create an acne treatment plan individualized to meet your specific needs.
+During your acne appointment, our dermatologists, Dr. Eric Tabor or Dr. David Pate and one of our certified Nurse Practitioners, Physician Assistants or Aestheticians will help create an acne treatment plan individualized to meet your specific needs.

 Acne Vulgaris (the medical term for acne) affects approximately 45 million people in the United States and is the most common reason patients will visit the dermatology office.

 Acne vulgaris is generally thought to be caused by four main factors:

 - abnormalities of the pilosebaceous (hair follicle plus oil gland) unit such as increased sebum (oil) production due to an increase of hormones circulating in the blood

 - bacterial overgrowth of a normal skin bacteria called Propionibacterium acnes (more commonly called P. acnes)